davidmalcolm/texi2rst/output/hardware-models-and-configurations.rst

 .. option:: -malign-data=type

   Control how GCC aligns variables.
-Supported values for ``type`` are compat uses increased alignment value compatible uses GCC 4.8 and earlier, abi uses alignment value as specified by the psABI, and cacheline uses increased alignment value to match the cache line size.  compat is the default.
+Supported values for ``type`` are :samp:`compat` uses increased alignment value compatible uses GCC 4.8 and earlier, :samp:`abi` uses alignment value as specified by the psABI, and :samp:`cacheline` uses increased alignment value to match the cache line size.  :samp:`compat` is the default.

 .. option:: -mlarge-data-threshold=threshold